 Flexibility

 NLIP needs to be designed to be flexible and support a multiplicity of choices for many different aspects of communication.
-In this section we list out some of the common multiple options that NLIP needs to support.
+These multiplicity of choices should include:

 Support of multiple modalities

 While text is the most common modality for user interaction using LLMs, common usage requires other modalities in the interactions as well.
 A bank check deposit would need images to be uploaded for the deposit, and some interactions may have the bank sending documents such as tax forms or account statements to the users.
 Users with accessibility needs may require use of video-based interactions.
 NLIP must support the various modalities required for enabling a diverse set of users and applications.
 Sentiment analysis based on tonal and facial analysis would be one such example of applications enabled by multi-modalities.
 Content encoding aside, multi-modality support has implications such as prioritizing standard interface definition for WebRTC, for mobile video chat, and additional real-time streaming performance requirements.